 The opposite is also possible: make a selection on one of the reads, right click, and Transfer Selection to Contig Sequence.

 18.6.5 Output from the mapping

-Due to the integrated nature of CLC Genomics Workbench it is easy to use the consensus sequences as input for additional analyzes.
-There are two options:
+Due to the integrated nature of CLC Genomics Workbench it is easy to use the consensus sequences as input for additional analyses.
+There are three options when you are viewing a mapping: